frenchy64/frenchy64.github.io/_posts/2018-04-07-gradual-macro.markdown

        ;  given: 'a
 ```

-We can write macros that expand to usages of $f$.
+We can write macros that expand to usages of `f`.
 Typed Racket only checks the full expansion of
 macros.